12mre1/12mre1.github.io/_posts/2020-11-09-Some-Common-Clustering-Techniques.md

 Recall that I mentioned we typically do not have labels.
 Though this is true, we can still use a __cost function__ which will tell us which assignments are better than others.
 Typically we use the average distance between a point and its cluster centroid.
 Notice that, the more clusters we choose to identify (the higher K we pick), the smaller that average distance will be.
 Note also that as the algorithm iterates, this cost will decrease.
 In the extreme, if \\( K = N \\), we end up with a cost of zero, since each data point represents its own cluster (and cluster centroid).
 One corollary of this is that we can run the algorithm for a number of different values of \\( K \\), and plot cost against \\( K \\).
 This is called a __scree plot__, and the natural choice of K would present itself as an elbow, or a kink in this plot.

+Now let's actually run this algorithm with our dataset. `scikit-learn` has a very convenient transformer that will allow us to generate clusters very quickly.

 ## Hierarchical Clustering

 Hierarchical clustering is a newer, and very different approach.
 Unlike in K-Means where clusters were non-overlapping, the goal of __hierarchical clustering__ is to generate a series of clusters that have a hierarchical (tree-like) relationship.
 In this tree, each node is a cluster that consist of the clusters of its daughter nodes.
 Essentially what this algorithm does is start from raw data points, and build a tree of hierarchical clustering assignments.
 There are two main ways to build such a tree: